skroutz/css-style-guide/README.md

 ### Comments

 Try not to use CSS comments, instead use SASS comments for your comment block.
-We separate comments into 3 categories: descriptions, block titles and hints.
+We separate comments into 3 categories: descriptive, block titles and hints.

-#### Description comments
+#### Descriptive comments

-Description comments are usually  needed to provide more informations about a css block.
-So description comments should always appear in a new line above the code block, and should always follow by a new line as well.
+Descriptive comments are usually needed to provide more informations about a css block.
+So they should always appear in a new line above the code block, and should always follow by a new line as well.

 ```SCSS